Futarimiti/snowmelt-cup-en-trans/invitational-tournament-rules/trans.md

 Every team will opt to reveal one of their picks, along with whether it's the higher or lower difficulty pick <!-- hmm -->
-(or either if the selections have the same difficulty).
+(or either if the selections are of the same difficulty).
 The outcomes will be disclosed 30 minutes before the match.

 ### Other Details